AnqiJessicaChen/FacebookSearch/README.md

 # FacebookSearch
-FacebookSearch is an iOS app to search on and post to Facebook.
+FacebookSearch is an web application to search on and post to Facebook.
+The web page is implemented in HTML5, CSS3 and JavaScript, the communication with Facebook API is done by PHP, and the iOS app is written in Swift.